kaspanet/docs/Reference/Codebase Overview.md

 7. The command is handled by kaspad in `app/rpc/rpchandles/submit_block.go`.
 8. The handler calls into the Consensus logical component and requests to add the solved block (`domain/consensus/processes/blockprocessor/validateandinsertblock.go` `blockProcessor::validateAndInsertBlock`).
 9. If the block had been successfully added to the DAG, the following processes occur in kaspad:
-9. a.
-Transactions that had been included in the block are removed from the mempool (`domain/miningmanager/mempool/handle_new_block_transactions.go`).
+    * Transactions that had been included in the block are removed from the mempool (`domain/miningmanager/mempool/handle_new_block_transactions.go`).
-9. b.
-The block is propagated to all the currently connected P2P peers.
+    * The block is propagated to all the currently connected P2P peers.
 The peers handle block propagation messages in `app/protocol/flows/blockrelay`.

 How a Transaction Gets Added to the Mempool